astrohart/MFR/MFR.Settings.Profiles.Providers.Actions/README.md

-Attempts to obtain a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that contains the user's configuration-setting profiles.
+Attempts to obtain a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that contains the user's config-setting profiles.

 ##### Returns

-If successful, a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that contains the user's configuration-setting profiles; otherwise, the empty collection is returned.
+If successful, a reference to an instance of an object that implements the [IProfileCollection](#T-MFR-Settings-Profiles-Collections-Interfaces-IProfileCollection 'MFR.Settings.Profiles.Collections.Interfaces.IProfileCollection') interface that contains the user's config-setting profiles; otherwise, the empty collection is returned.

 ##### Parameters